Data Creep in Schools and Daycares in Waterfront Toronto’s Quayside? Where’s the alarm?

 Article page on The Conversation

-My new post on the insecurity of children’s data and the need for data proofing is now up on The Conversation.
+My new post on the insecurity of children’s data and why we need to data proof as well as street proof our kids is now up on The Conversation.

 “Google recently agreed to pay a US$170 million fine for illegally gathering children’s personal data on YouTube without parental consent, which is a violation under the Children’s Online Privacy Protection Act (COPPA).